-- High overall plant efficiency (40%+ HHV or higher at full load, with minimal reductions in efficiency over the required generation range).
+- High overall plant efficiency (40%+ HHV or higher at full load, with minimal reductions in efficiency over the required generation range without carbon capture).

 - Modular (unit sizes of approximately 50 to 350 MW), maximizing the benefits of high-quality, low-cost shop fabrication to minimize field construction costs and project cycle time

 - Zero or near-zero emissions, with carbon capture system integrated into the plant